Set up Hashicorp Vault as your secrets backend

 .

-Now, any Airflow variable or connection that you write to your Vault server can be successfully accessed and pulled by any DAG in your Deployment on Astro.
+Now, any Airflow variable or connection that you write to your Vault server can be successfully accessed and pulled by any dag in your Deployment on Astro.